Traditions - General Info

 Soon the first Christians began to organize themselves into communities under their direction.

-Pentecost is therefore a major celebration as it indeed marks the rise of Christianity.
+Pentecost is therefore a major celebration, as it marks the rise of Christianity.

 Traditions - General Info - Latest content